 Children’s Idea Contest

-In the Children’s Idea Contest, elementary school students create works depicting products they wish existed, taking the future as their theme.
-The program was launched in 2002 based on a desire to have children experience how fun it can be to pursue one’s dreams and how interesting it can be to manufacture things.
-More than 28,000 children have participated so far in the program, which marks its 10th year in 2012.
+In the Children's Idea Contest, elementary school students create works depicting products they wish existed, taking the future as their theme.
+The program was launched in 2002 based on a desire to have children experience how fun it can be to pursue one's dreams and how interesting it can be to make things.
+More than 29,000 children have participated so far in the program, which marks its 11th year in 2013.

 Traffic safety education and promotion activities